I’ve got Sunshine Cookies on a cloudy day!

 Even though I blog recipes and read blogs about recipes.
 Nothing beats a cook book.
 I find vintage cook books, especially those from churches or guilds, particularly entertaining.
 A current favorite featured today is Seafair Cookbook 1951

-Such culinary treasures contained within the yellowed pages: Different recipes, many long lost, others with ingredients not oft in modern kitchens (hard fat, gelatin, corn syrup), names that make a socially conscious cook a tad uncomfortable but curious (Slang-Jang Oysters, Dakota Territory Brown Pudding, Niggertoe cake) and plenty of recipes that make you go hmmmmm (Norwegian Fish Mold, Pot Roasted Ptarmigan, Chicken la Strange).
+Such culinary treasures contained within the yellowed pages: Different recipes, many long lost, others with ingredients not oft in modern kitchens (hard fat, gelatin, corn syrup), names that make a socially conscious cook or really any HUMAN uncomfortable/angry and while curious/do your reasearch, are just straight up racist names for recipes (I removed reference) and plenty of recipes that make you go hmmmmm (Norwegian Fish Mold, Pot Roasted Ptarmigan, Chicken la Strange).

 Unfortunately, I’m going to let you down after the build-up.
 I am going to just bake up an interesting cookie recipe since I have some loitering oranges and a husband willing to go to the store to get carrots.
 Enjoy!

 |½ cup broken nuts||¼ cup milk|

 |½ cup shortening||2 tablespoons water|